 Your Golden Charter Business Manager will contact you over the coming weeks to arrange an appointment to go through the documents with you.
 Please talk to your Business Manager and review the handbook and agreement when they become available to you.
-If you have any questions about the changes in the meantime, please get in touch with us at email@example.com or through your Golden Charter Business Manager.
+If you have any questions about the changes in the meantime, please get in touch with us by email or through your Golden Charter Business Manager.

 This is the first major step in our transition to a fully regulated market and I appreciate that it is a journey that we are all being compelled to take.